lukebond/node-interactive-systemd-workshop/workshop.md

 Deployment is a large subject.
 "Production" environments vary wildly.
 This workshop will focus on Linux, process monitoring and on systemd.
-It could perhaps be subtitled "how to use systemd instead of PM2".
+It could perhaps be subtitled "how to do what PM2 does with systemd".

 The main goal of this workshop is to show you how to implement the basic process monitoring, logging and port-sharing features of PM2 using "plain old